 Trenchless sewer repair is faster, less invasive, and usually cheaper than traditional sewer repair, but it may not be feasible in all circumstances.

 Your main sewer line runs under the ground beneath your house and yard, but several things could still damage it.

 Tree Roots: The most common source of sewer line damage.
 As the trees in your yard grow, their root systems push further into the ground.
 Roots can grow with enough force to punch through pipe walls, causing a rupture and blocking the flow.

 Sediment Buildup: Over time, minerals and other debris in your water may collect on pipe walls, including the walls of the sewer mainline.
 If enough sediment builds on the sewer line’s walls, it may block water flow.
 If the block is bad enough, pressure may build in the pipe until it ruptures.

 Rust: Most sewer lines are made of metal, which means they will rust or corrode over a long enough period of time.
 Rusted pipes may crack or rupture.
 This is particularly likely if your home is old or your pipes are made of substandard material.

-High Pressure: If your home’s water is over pressurized, it may put your sewer line under more strain than it can handle.
-Over pressurized water may also wear down inner pipe walls.
+High Pressure: If your home’s water is over-pressurized, it may put your sewer line under more strain than it can handle.
+Over pressurized water may also wear down inner pipe walls to clean drains.